SBA Loans For Mixed Use Properties

 Net Rentable Square Footage for the purpose of an SBA loan for mixed use property is defined by the Small Business Administration as:

 “Rentable Property” is the total square footage of all buildings or facilities used for business operations excluding vertical penetrations (stairways, elevators, and mechanical areas that are designed to transfer people or services vertically between floors), and including common areas (lobbies, passageways, vestibules, and bathrooms).

 “Rentable property” may also include exterior space (except parking areas) that is actively used in Borrower’s business operations.
 Examples of exterior space that is actively used in Borrower’s business operations include outdoor storage yards for general contractors, trucking companies and moving and storage companies or boat slips and docks for marinas.

-In the case of ground up construction or major renovation that the occupant business must occupy at least 60% of the space initially AND you cannot use SBA guaranteed funds to build out space for a tenant, so practically speaking, a mixed-use property loan with residential or commercial tenants might be better suited to an existing building without much need for renovation.
+In the case of ground up construction or major renovation the occupant business must occupy at least 60% of the space initially AND you cannot use SBA guaranteed funds to build out space for a tenant, so practically speaking, a mixed-use property loan with residential or commercial tenants might be better suited to an existing building without much need for renovation.

 If the business is a type that requires an on-site manager who lives on the property, the residential space that the on-site manager occupies can also be counted towards the business’s 51% occupancy but the residential space cannot exceed 49% of the total property.

-Typically the following scenarios would qualify for SBA financing:
+Typically the following scenarios would qualify for this caveat:

 - a funeral home with living space for the funeral director and his or her family